Mark Miller (racer)

 Mark Miller (born October 24, 1962) is an American professional off-road racer, competing in both cars and on motorcycles.

 Miller was born in Phoenix, Arizona, lives both in Arizona and Colorado, and has two sons, Nick and Sam.
 His non-racing profession was investing, and his hobbies include enduro motorcycling, mountain bikes, fly fishing and snowmobiling.

-He has competed in SCORE, NASCAR, Rally, Rally-Raid and other classes and competitions.
+Miller has competed in SCORE, NASCAR, Rally, Rally-Raid and other classes and competitions.
 In April 2008 he competed in the 2008 Central Europe Rally, the first in the new series of events created by the promoters of the Dakar Rally.
 Miller was competing for the Volkswagen factory team in a diesel Touareg (#206) but crashed out of the competition on the first day.